 You can take ESL courses to improve your English skills, test preparation classes to help prepare you for further education, enrichment courses to learn more about American culture and more!
 Be sure to check with your host family and local rep before enrolling to ensure that your selected program matches with program requirements and does not conflict with other responsibilities.

-Upon arriving to the U.S. to spend a year with your new host family, you will first attend Agent Au Pair's Au Pair Training School and Program Orientation in San Francisco, CA or New Haven, Connecticut.
+Upon arriving to the U.S. to spend a year with your new host family, you will first attend Agent Au Pair's Au Pair Training School and Program Orientation in New Haven, Connecticut.
 During this highly intensive educational training period at the Au Pair Training School, you will meet other au pairs in the region and socialize so that you can keep in touch and get together during the year.

 Classes are lead by a team of child development experts who have extensive experience teaching and working with children who teach in a learning and caring capacity.
 Class training includes lectures, child development instruction, safety with children, videos, tests, and hands-on projects.